 As an English and Linguistics program major, I absolutely love the phonetic spelling of Wordslut, especially because this fall, I’m taking a phonetics course.

-I’ll learn so much more about phonetics which I’m sure will enhance my love of the book.
+I’ll learn so much more about phonetics, which will enhance my love of the book.

 3. The Story of Sex